fast/logforth/README.md

 After one year of practicing the interfaces, if there are no further blockers, I'll release a 1.0 version.
 So consequently, it can be as early as 2025-08.

+### Stabilize targets

+To release a 1.0 version, it's essential to declare what targets this crate wants to stabilize.
+Even beyond 1.0, it's helpful to distinguish different portions of this crate to allow unstable modules to make breaking changes to improve their quality, just as how rust-lang's stabilization mechanism works.

+Basically, this crate contains:

+* Fundamental logging APIs (Appender, Layout, Filter, Dispatch, Logger, etc.): these MUST BE stabilized before 1.0.
+* Basic layouts and filters (all current existing): these SHOULD BE stabilized before 1.0.
+* Basic appenders (Stdout, Stderr, RollingFile): these SHOULD BE stabilized before 1.0.
+* Advanced appenders (Fastrace, OpentelemetryLog, Syslog, etc.): to-be-determined how to stabilize them.

+Generally, there are known usage for Fastrace and OpentelemetryLog, so we can confidently announce their stable version; others are still waiting for feedback.

 ## License and Origin

 This project is licensed under [Apache License, Version 2.0](LICENSE).